RustScript2025/RustScript/docs/TUTORIAL.md

 - `()` means no parameters - this function doesn't need any input
 - `{` starts the function body - everything between `{` and `}` is part of this function

 **Why functions?** Functions are the fundamental building blocks of RustScript.
-They let you organize code into reusable, testable pieces.
+They let you organise code into reusable, testable pieces.

 **Line 2: `console.log("Hello, World!");`**
 - `console.log()` prints text to the console (borrowed from JavaScript)